JC Tech: 10 Tips for Attending Blog Events!

 When deciding whether to go to an event, always try and keep in mind what you want to get out of it.
 If you want to meet brands, then maybe go to an event held by a PR company.
 If you want to meet other bloggers, then a more casual meet up might be more up your street.
 Always go to events you are going to feel comfortable with!

 That said, here are 10 tips and tricks for making the most out of any blog event especially if you want to meet new friends or if you are feeling especially nervous about it.
 Once the event is all over, if you are interested in writing about your experience, you can click here to find out about writing about the event.

 1. Go by yourself.
 I know this may scare some people, but if you really want to get out there and talk to new people then you need to go it alone!
 When you go with a group of friends it is really easy to get stuck in your own group catching up.
 Of course, it’s fine to catch up when you are there but at least try to arrive alone and talk to some new people first.

 2. If you are super nervous, ask to help out or arrive early.
 A lot of people thinking arriving late will make it easier to just slide into the action, but that is not the case.
-It means that all the people who got there early or on time have had chance to mingle and get through the awkward, ‘so what do you do’ phase.
+It means that all the people who got there early or on time have had a chance to mingle and get through the awkward, ‘so what do you do’ phase.
 This makes it harder to jump into conversations.
 Ask the host if you can help set up or come a few minutes early and you can have smaller one on one conversations before you get into the thick of it.

 4. Follow people on social media at or before the event.
 Usually, there will be a hashtag you can follow along on.
 Have a squiz and follow some people before, maybe have a chat.
-If the event doesn’t have a hashtag then I find it easier to follow people whilst I am with them (as guaranteed you will forget their handle later on (unless you brought your business cards)).
+If the event doesn’t have a hashtag then I find it easier to follow people whilst I am with them (as guaranteed you will forget their handle later on (unless you brought your business cards from IPW1)).

 5. Follow up with people after the event.
 Don’t wait for people to get in touch.
 Be proactive!
 Tweet people, follow them, comment on their blogs – show that you are interested.